 Strong values are the heart of Inzwa.
-Generating some social and ecological impact through our business activities is a priority.
-Our vision is to provide unique and high-quality outdoor activities and nature courses which are all contributing into sustainable development and fulfilling the requirements of responsible travel.
+Our mission is to provide unique and high-quality outdoor activities and nature courses that are in line with the sustainable development goals and hence climate friendly, socially responsible, and financially sustainable.

 What responsibility means to us?

 In simple terms running a responsible business means transparency, motivation, learning, participation into public discussion, and ability to stand behind the core values.
 There is no genuine responsibility without deeds that turn good intentions and ideas into relevant action.
 When thinking of the corporate responsibility, we also need to look further from the local level and to think globally.

 We follow the UNESCO definition for responsible tourism by respecting cultural and environmental heritage, contemporary cultures, and the environment.
 Instead of seeking rapid growth we are trying to put up long-lasting business activities that will be constantly developed and adjusted according to social change and needs.

 We want to benefit the travelers by making cultural interaction and knowledge sharing possible while local communities and people are respected.
 We favor locally produced food and fair-trade products when purchasing ingredients for cooking.
 We are also growing some organic vegetables in our home garden.
 We also seek to benefit local entrepreneurs and small businesses by cooperating with other service providers, and by introducing locally produced, sustainable products e.g. hand crafts to our customers.